Sebbo94BY/teamspeak-dynamic-banner/README.md

 | `b_client_remoteaddress_view` | Allow the bot to get the IP addresses of the clients.
 This is technically necessary to identify users when they request the banner. |

-## Supported Languages

-The application UI is currently available in the following languages:

-* English

-## Matomo Tracking

-If you're interested in some statistics of this application, you can configure a Matomo tracking code, which sends the respective tracking data to your Matomo installation.

-Simply configure the Matomo tracking in your DotEnv file (`.env`) with the respective variables.
-See the configuration file `laravel/config/matomo.php` for the available environment variables and a detailed explanation.

-After configuring it, don't forget to cache your configuration: `php artisan config:cache`

 ## Architecture

 [Open Architecture README](/docs/ARCHITECTURE.md)